 Assemble the casserole:

 - Grease a casserole dish about 11 x 6 inches (28 x 15cm) large (note 2).
 If you cubed your bread, scatter them in your casserole dish

 - If you cubed your bread, scatter them in your casserole dish.
 Pour the french toast liquid over the bread in the casserole dish making sure each piece is coated.

 - If you sliced your bread, you may need to press each slice into the bottom of the tray to soak the liquid or lift each slice so the liquid can get to the gaps.

 - Allow the bread to soak the custard liquid for at least 30 minutes.
 Or cover the tray and allow to rest in the fridge overnight.

-- Bake the casserole in for 30-40 minutes or until the surface is golden brown and there's no more liquid at the bottom of the tray.
+- Bake the casserole in the preheated oven for 30-40 minutes or until the surface is golden brown and there's no more liquid at the bottom of the tray.

 - Dust with powdered sugar and serve warm with maple syrup, ice cream, cream and/or fresh fruit!

 - Leftovers can be stored in the tray covered in the fridge for up to 3 days.
-To reheat, sprinkle with a little plant based milk (just a few tablespoons or enough to return moisture to the casserole) and heat in the oven at 210°F (100°C) until warm.
+To reheat, sprinkle with a little dairy-free milk (just a few tablespoons or enough to return moisture to the casserole) and heat in the oven at 210°F (100°C) until warm.